And once again, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Have you noticed nobody is saying if Bosch is telling the truth?

-All the Republicans are saying, if Christie's telling the truth, he's home-free, man.
+All the Republicans are saying, if Christie's telling the truth, he's home free, man.

-He's right in there, and we love him, and he's gotten through the big worst part of it, if he's telling the truth.
+And he's gotten through the big worst part of it, if he's telling the truth.

-But nobody's saying that about Bosch.
+But nobody's saying that about Bosch, the A-Rod accuser.

-The A-Rod accuser, nobody is saying if he's telling the truth.
+Nobody is saying if he's telling the truth.

-Because every, I think believes it.
+Because every, I think, believes it.

 What's the question?

-Why do we interestingly, Bosch, you should have seen, did you see this last night?
+Why do we, interestingly, Bosch, you should have seen, did you see this last night?

 Scott Pelley did the interview.